keeryl/how-to-learn/README.md

 ##  Description

 A simple static HTML website.
 A first project of a Yandex Practikum educational programm.
-Build with only HTML and CSS using BEM.
+Build with only semantic HTML and CSS using BEM.